 If we get this plan right, we can do it our way and steer development in a way that works for us - delivering the coordinated, strategic improvements we need in the city region.

 This is a lengthy, complex plan supported by detailed technical and legal information.
-To try and make it as easy as possible for you to navigate your way through the information you’ll need to make an informed response, we have put together a library of supporting information.
+To try and make it as easy as possible for you to navigate your way through the information, we have put together a library of supporting information.

-Following this consultation, we will review all the responses we receive and consider how we need to review the plan in light of what you’ve said.
+Following this consultation, we are currently in the process of reviewing all the responses we received and considering how we need to review the plan in light of what you’ve said.

 Our timetable is: